-The Coconut Palace is a prime example of one of the of the Philippines' opulent structures.
-Designed in the traditional Filipino salakot (a signature Filipino hat shape) by Francisco Manosa, the palace primarily showcases the versatility, different uses and export potential of the coconut tree.
 The construction of the Coconut Palace was commissioned by the former First Lady Imelda Marcos.
 The palace's main goal was to be a guesthouse for Pope John Paul II in his 1981 visit to the country.
 However, the Pope declined and opted not to stay at the Coconut Palace during his visit.
-The Pope said that the palace was a too sumptuous place to stay at in a country stricken with poverty.
+The Pope said that the palace was a too sumptuous place to stay in a country stricken with poverty.

 Built during the Marcos era, the Coconut Palace has hosted numerous high-profile guests, from Brooke Muammar al-Qaddafi, George Hamilton, and Brooke Shields.
-The place can add an opulent charm to your debut or wedding reception, giving you a sense of being at ranks with its former prestigious guests who once walked on its grounds, looking out at the Manila Bay, while being soothed by wide open spaces.
-The Coconut Palace is built with different types of hardwood and shells that are indigenous to the Philippines.
-A coconut lumber is also especially engineered to add to the palace's overall aesthetic beauty.
+The place has an opulent charm, giving a sense of being at ranks with its former prestigious guests who once walked on its grounds, looking out at the Manila Bay.